Table of Contents

 - 400 mg extended-release tablets

 Extended-release quetiapine (Seroquel XR) is for use only in adults and should not be given to anyone younger than 18 years old, especially children.
-Children are instead prescribed the instant release formula.
+Children have instead prescribed the instant release formula.

 12.)
 How much does Seroquel cost?